scottwcode/flask_python_test_site/README.md

 > python flask_test_site.py

-This will serve the code in localhost.
+This will serve the code in localhost/5000.
 There will be several messages, with one saying where the site is running (e.g. http://127.0.0.1:5000/).
 CMD-Click that url which will open your default browser with the url.
-From the browser, add /admin to the end of the url (http://127.0.0.1:5000/admin) to execute the code.
+From the browser, add /admin to the end of the url (http://127.0.0.1:5000/admin).